DavidCo1/bloom-filter/README.md

 # Bloom Filter
-This project is for demonstrate the bloom filter algorithm using node.js
+This project is for demonstrating the bloom filter algorithm using node.js